 Governance Committee

 A standing Governance Committee helps the Board focus on functioning successfully within our governance model.
 Its duties include maintaining accurate job descriptions for the Board, leading an annual training session for new Trustees, organizing the Board’s annual evaluation of itself, and other appropriate process monitoring and improvement.
-Membership of this committee shall be 3-7 people, with a current Board member and the Senior Minister serving as members.
+Membership of this committee shall be 3-7 people, with a current Board member and one Co-Senior Minister serving as members.

 Finance Committee